Dreaming381/Latios-Framework/Documentation~/Core/README.md

 Fluent Queries have a concept of “weak” requests, or requests that can be overridden by other expressions.
 For example, an extension method may request a weak readonly `Translation`.
 If a `Translation` request already exists (readonly or readwrite), the weak request will be ignored.

 There are similar mechanisms for handling “Any” requests and “Exclude” requests.

 See more: [Fluent Queries](Fluent%20Queries.md)

-### Burst Patcher for Generic Jobs

-It is not perfect.
-It does not work with generic systems.
-But I have a mechanism for getting Burst to compile generic jobs constrained by an interface when performing an AOT build (building a player).
-It works for private interface implementations as well as private generic jobs.

-To make a generic job compile with Burst for AOT, add the `BurstPatcherAttribute` and give it the name of the interface to generate jobs for.
-You still need to add `[BurstCompile]`.

-On any interface implementation, you can add `[IgnoreBurstPatcher]` to prevent the job from being compiled with Burst.

 ## Known Issues

--   This package does not work with the DOTS Runtime.
+-   This package does not work with Project Tiny.
 I rely on reflection in order to not fork the Entities package.

 -   There’s a limit to how many generic components you can add at runtime before everything explodes.
 If you want to expand that limit, write a T4 script to generate hundreds of non-generic `IComponentData` types.
 Your compiler will hate you, but Unity might stop exploding.
 I’ll take dealing with one enemy over death any day.

 -   `IManagedComponent` and `ICollectionComponent` are not true components.
     Under the hood, I use generic components to modify the Entity archetypes.